 You can help save lives by becoming an organ or tissue donor.
-If you are between 15 and 18 years old, you can become a donor with the written consent of your parent or guardian.
 You can change your mind about being an organ donor at any time.
 If you want to learn more about organ or tissue donation, talk to your PCP.
 You can also visit the United States Department of Health and Human Services website at www.organdonor.gov.